ericsonga/APCSAReview/_sources/Unit9-Inheritance/topic-9-4-super.rst

 You can step through this example using the Java Visualizer by clicking on the following link: `Super Example <http://cscircles.cemc.uwaterloo.ca/java_visualize/#code=public+class+Base%0A%7B%0A+++public+void+methodOne()%0A+++%7B%0A+++++System.out.print(%22A%22)%3B%0A+++++methodTwo()%3B%0A+++%7D%0A%0A+++public+void+methodTwo()%0A+++%7B%0A+++++System.out.print(%22B%22)%3B%0A+++%7D%0A+++%0A+++public+static+void+main(String%5B%5D+args)%0A+++%7B%0A++++++Base+b+%3D+new+Derived()%3B%0A++++++b.methodOne()%3B%0A+++%7D%0A%7D%0A%0Aclass+Derived+extends+Base%0A%7B%0A+++public+void+methodOne()%0A+++%7B%0A++++++super.methodOne()%3B%0A++++++System.out.print(%22C%22)%3B%0A+++%7D%0A%0A+++public+void+methodTwo()%0A+++%7B%0A+++++super.methodTwo()%3B%0A+++++System.out.print(%22D%22)%3B%0A+++%7D%0A%7D&mode=display&curInstr=10>`_.

-The toString() method is a common method that is overriden.
+The toString() method is a common method that is overridden.
 A subclass can override the superclass toString() method and call the super.toString() before adding on its own instance variables.

 .. code-block:: java

-   // overriden toString() in subclass public String toString()
+   // overridden toString() in subclass public String toString()
    {
      return super.toString() + "\n" + subclassInstanceVariables;